 Welcome To the Brevard Museum

 Windover Pond, site of one of the world’s greatest archaeological finds, is in Brevard County, Florida, near Titusville.
-Its yield is, causing archaeologists to revise some of the long-accepted theories of early man in North America.
+Its yield is causing archaeologists to revise some of the long-accepted theories of early man in North America.
 Not only were numerous skeletons were found buried in the Windover Pond, but also preserved brain matter, tools, and fabric.

 The By-Gone Beasts exhibit, located in the Grace and Albert Taylor wing, features three of the most iconic Ice Age mammals.
 Bones the mastodon, a giant ground sloth, and a saber tooth cat give visitors an idea of what Florida would have been like 11,000 years ago.
 The exhibit also features hands-on fossils, pottery shards, and a varied selection of additional fossils.